clp-research/clembench/README.md

 Note that `clem` does automatically discover game directories that are at most 3-levels away from the current working directory/`cwd`.
 To be discoverable, game directories have to carry a `clemgame.json` (here a game path is not required, because `clem` automatically determines it).

-### Use Case: Benchmarking
+### Use Case: Benchmark Available Models

 To prepare running multiple models for all games that constitute the Clembench benchmark, checkout the [clembench](https://github.com/clp-research/clembench) repository into a new [workspace directory](#recommended-workspace).
 To access remote API backends, add a `key.json` containing the respective API access keys to the workspace directory.
 In addition, you might need to add additional model entries that are not yet packaged to a `model_registry.json`.

 To run all available games on for example `model1`, execute `clem run -g all -m model1` in a terminal.
-The example `model1` is the key string for the model to be run in the model registry (either packaged `clemcore/clemcore/backends/model_registry.json` or custm `model_registry.json` in the workspace directory).
+The example `model1` is the key string for the model to be run in the model registry (either packaged `clemcore/clemcore/backends/model_registry.json` or custom `model_registry.json` in the workspace directory).
 To run multiple models, we currently recommend using a batch script containing multiple clem CLI calls, one for each model.

 By default, result files will be stored in the current working directory, in the `results` subdirectory.